KnowageLabs/Knowage-Documentation/chapter_3/create_qbe/qbe.rst

 Calculated fields management
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can add calculated fields to a query.
+You can also add calculated fields to a query.
 This functionality is only available in the Advanced view through the  item  **Calculated field** ot the three dots menu.

 To build a calculated field, you shall define a: